 • In 2019, two tourists were fined €3,320 for swimming near Piazza San Marco.

-• In 2023, a man who jumped into a canal for a social media stunt was fined and widely criticized.
+• In 2023, a man who jumped into a canal for a social media stunt was fined and widely criticised.

 Buy Venice City Passes